leandrob0/mini-message-board/README.md

 # About

-This project is done to learn, practice and apply NodeJS with Express and MongoDB with mongoose knowledge.
+This project is done to learn, practice and apply NodeJS with Express knowledge.